Mason Mount: 2023–present: Struggle with injuries

 Mount made his competitive debut for Manchester United in the team's opening game of the 2023–24 Premier League season – a 1–0 win over Wolverhampton Wanderers at Old Trafford on 15 August – playing 67 minutes before being substituted for Christian Eriksen.
 After sustaining an injury in a 2–0 loss to Tottenham Hotspur on 23 August, Mount was absent for Manchester United's following four matches.
 On 26 September, he returned from injury for a 3–0 win over Crystal Palace in the third round of the EFL Cup, playing 45 minutes and recording his first assist for the club.
 In a 1–0 win over Luton Town on 11 November, Mount was again substituted with an injury which led to him missing the next four months of the season.

 On 17 March 2024, Mount returned to the Manchester United first team, playing 15 minutes as a substitute in a 4–3 FA Cup quarter-final win over arch-rivals Liverpool.
 In the following match, Mount scored his first goal for the club, scoring in the 96th minute in a 1–1 draw against Brentford on 30 March.
 On 20 December 2024, manager, Ruben Amorim, gave an injury update and said that Mount would be out for "several weeks".
 He had sustained a leg injury after playing the first 14 minutes during United's 2–1 victory over Manchester City on 15 December.

 After three months out due to injury, Mount returned to Manchester United’s squad for the match against Leicester City on 16 March 2025, but did not play.
 He then came on as a substitute in the following match, when Manchester United lost 0–1 to Nottingham Forest.
 On 4 May, he scored his first goal in over a year in the match against Brentford, giving Manchester United the lead before they ultimately lost 3–4.
-Four days later, he netted a brace in a 4–1 victory over Athletic Bilbao, helping his team secure a spot in the Europa League final.
+Four days later, he scored twice in a 4–1 victory over Athletic Bilbao, helping his team secure a spot in the Europa League final, in which he started.

+Mount scored his first goal of the 2025–26 Premier League season on 4 October 2025 in a 2–0 win over AFC Sunderland.
+On 30 November, he scored a free kick, which would turn out to be the winning goal against Crystal Palace in a 2–1 victory at Selhurst Park.
+It was the first time he had played a full 90 minutes in the Premier League since he had joined United.
+On 8 December, he scored his third goal of the season against Wolverhampton Wanderers in a 4–1 away win.
+On Boxing Day, in a win against Newcastle United, Mount was briefly injured again.